K12’s Commitment to Privacy

 K12 will use or share PI if required to do so by law, such as a court order, or permitted to do so for law enforcement, health or safety purposes or to protect K12’s legal rights.

 If permitted by law, K12 may use your information to provide you with information about new products or services available through K12 and may combine PI to improve the educational experience or to determine how K12’s educational products and services may interest other people.

 How does K12 treat information about children under 13 years old?

-Nevertheless, we want to provide assurances that information about young children is safe.
-If you want to notify us that we have inadvertently received information for a child under the age of 13 as, for example, by fraud or deception by others, please email us at [email protected].
-Also, you can review certain personal information that K12 has regarding your children by making such a request in writing to [email protected]
+If you want to tell us that We accidentally received information for a child under the age of 13, for example, by lying by others, please email us at privacy[at]K12.com.
+Also, you can review some personal information that K12 has about your children by writing to that same email address.

 For information on COPPA and the use of children’s personal information, please contact: